wombleton/gitlaw-nz/acts/H/Health and Disability Services (Safety) Act 2001.md

     *   (c) provides health care services in any premises, or controls the provision of health care services in any premises, while a closing order relating to the premises is in effect.

-    (2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, who---
+    (2) Every person commits an offence, and is liable on conviction to a fine not exceeding $1,000, who---

     *   (a) intentionally obstructs, hinders, or resists an authorised person exercising or attempting to exercise powers under any of [sections 41 to 43][48]; or